Lacking workout motivation? Grab a fitness tracker to boost your physical activity today!

 Compare models and choose activity trackers within your budget as they can cost anywhere between $10 to $500 and more.
 Higher-end models with greater accuracy and more functions typically have steeper price tags.

 An alternative to wearing an activity tracker is to make use of the in-built accelerometers in your smartphone as your activity tracker instead.
 Using mobile apps to transform your smartphones into pseudo activity trackers.
-They may not be as precise, but they can do the job well enough for most people to have a gauge of whether they have met the physical activity recommendation of at least 150 minutes of moderate-intensity aerobic physical activity or 75 minutes of vigorous-intensity aerobic physical activity.
+They may not be as precise, but they can do the job well enough for most people to have a gauge of whether they have met the physical activity recommendation of at least 150 minutes to 300 minutes of moderate-intensity aerobic physical activity weekly.

 What is more important is to get up and get active.
 With or without an activity tracker.

 Download the HealthHub app on